mlesniak/mlesniak.github.io/content/_index.md

 various programming languages (Java, Kotlin, Go), cloud-native development (AWS, Kubernetes), and AI engineering (LLM integrations, RAG pipelines, agent-based tooling).

-I've mentored 30+ junior engineers.

 I care about the craft: readable code, honest architecture decisions, and systems that don't surprise you at 2am.
-I push for teams that continuously get better at their work, not just their velocity.
+Having mentored 30+ engineers, I push for teams that get better at their work, not just their velocity.

 As a former **CTO** and **Principal Engineer**, I've driven large-scale migrations, defined company-wide architecture standards, and consulted with CTOs and heads of engineering on critical technical decisions.